• Home

 ⅛ teaspoon cayenne pepper

-This is a very small amount — just enough to add background warmth without making the chili spicy.
-Wendy’s chili is not hot.
+This is a tiny amount — just enough to provide some background warmth without crossing the line into making the chili spicy.
+Wendy’s chili is not spicy.
+For heat, check the FAQ below for ways to dial it up.

 Recipe